Buy to let

 - rent guarantee cover - helps protect against a tenant failing to pay rent or something happening to the property that makes it impossible to let out

 - landlord liability cover - protects against large compensation claims arising from an injury caused by a fault in the property.

 Tenants are responsible for insuring their own personal possessions.

 If you want to end a tenancy or evict a tenant, you’ll have to follow a strict process.
-This process differs for each island.
+This process differs for each jurisdiction.
 Seek local advice to find out the right information for you.